SEND Information Report

 How is the decision made about how much support my child will receive?

-The Headteacher, Mr Chris Dyson in consultation with the SENCo Mrs Beth Bennett and Assistant Headteachers, Miss Julia Feeley or Mrs Laura Darley and the class teacher will agree the level of support needed.
+The Headteacher, Mr. Chris Dyson, in consultation with the SENCo Mrs. Beth Bennett and AHT, Mrs. Julia Feeley or DHT, Mrs. Laura Darley and the class teacher will agree the level of support needed.
 This may take the form of additional individual or small group support in class or in other focus groups tailored to the pupils needs.
 During their school life, if further concerns are identified due to the pupil’s lack of progress or well-being then other interventions will be arranged.

 How will I be involved in discussions about planning for my child’s education?

 All parents are encouraged to contribute to their child’s education.
 This may be through:

 - Termly reviews with the class teacher and SENCo, Mrs. Bennett, where necessary.
 Parents are encouraged to comment on their child’s IEP with possible suggestions that could be incorporated.

 - Parent evenings during the Autumn and Spring Term